 Secondly, opera singers are trained to produce certain overtones in their voices.
 The human voice, like other instruments, has a fundamental tone (the note the singer is singing) and many harmonic frequencies (integer multiples of the fundamental).

 Opera singers sing in a way that accentuates the harmonics in the “singer’s formant” around 3 kHz.
 The orchestra does not produce a great amount of sound in this range.
 By increasing the presence of these frequencies in their voice, opera singers can effectively “cut through” the sound of the orchestra and be heard by the audience clearly.

 This increase in volume in the singer’s formant is a common strategy among the lower voice types.

-Thirdly, with higher voice types, the mouth of the singer can be shaped to accentuate the resonant frequencies of certain vowels.
-This helps, again, to boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.
+Thirdly, with higher voice types, the singer’s mouth can be shaped to accentuate the resonant frequencies of certain vowels.
+Again, this helps boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.

 The Orchestra And Musicians

 Like the singers, the orchestra and musicians therein are not miked in traditional opera.

 The orchestra produces more than enough volume and does not require any sound reinforcement.
 Even single instruments will produce enough volume to be heard clearly by the entire audience in a well-constructed opera house.

 As mentioned before, operatic singing techniques were developed for voices to be heard over the orchestra.
 If the singers aren’t miked, then the orchestra certainly isn’t either.

 So typically, there are no microphones used in opera.
 However, there are situations where microphones are used: